wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'can dance in the clouds',
     'became made of amber',
     'became animated pieces of furniture',
-    'became bitter because of an ARCHFEY’s cruel joke', 'became half-fruits',
+    'became the butt of an ARCHFEY’s cruel joke', 'became half-fruits',
     'decided to become blind',
     'cannot tolerate heat anymore',